a-flyleaf/omori/hrvatski/ostatak-aprila.md

         It is not animated.
     an: |-
-      "Animated," in the context of Croatian grammatical case, is roughly equivalent to "alive"---except it also applies to dead people and ghosts.
+      "Animated," in the context of Croatian grammatical case, is roughly equivalent to "alive."
+It also applies to dead people and ghosts.

       \+ [~~music~~ suggested ambiance](https://piped.video/watch?v=czTksCF6X8Y).
       "ghosts pasta????" inside joke.
 Ghosts of Past. don't worry about&nbsp;it